KSP-2000/Fit4JobRole-FastAPI/README.md

 - More job sources can be added for broader coverage

 ## Made by
-Kelothu Shivaprasad
+-Kelothu Shivaprasad
-Aspiring Software Developer
+-Aspiring Software Developer

 ⚠️ Disclaimer
 This project is intended for educational and personal use only.